michaelshire/GitHubOrgLogCapture/README.md

 The solution requires the `logcapture.yml` file to be located in `.github/workflows/` folder and the following four secrets created:

 `PAT_TOKEN` - the Personal Access Token used to connect to the Org.
-It only requires the security scope "read:org".
+It only requires the security scope "audit_log".

 `ORG_NAME` - the name of the Organization to run the action against.